Gorillaz review – Damon Albarn and friends make a bit of live music history

 O2 Area, London

-Pop’s longest-serving imaginary band fill the reopened venue with deceptive chaos and the delight of feeling a part of something again
+Pop’s longest-serving imaginary band fill the reopened venue with deceptive chaos and the delight of feeling part of one thing again

-“It’s such a pleasure to be back,” says Gorillaz’s human representative, Damon Albarn, addressing a full and bouncing O2 Area.
-“Hundreds of people communing collectively.
+“It’s such a joy to be again,” says Gorillaz’s human consultant, Damon Albarn, addressing a full and bouncing O2 Area.
+“Hundreds of people communing together.
 What an exquisite feeling.
-Thank you.”
-The gang roar as if they haven’t been to a gig in 18 months.
+Thanks.”
+The gang roar as in the event that they haven’t been to a gig in 18 months.

-Who’d have thought that pop’s longest-serving imaginary band – as youthfully bony as once they have been first drawn by artist Jamie Hewlett in 1998 – would make a bit of real-life history by being the primary act to play the reopened O2 Area?
-Gorillaz and the O2 aren’t pure bedfellows, the former being ramshackle punk/dub/hip-hop futurists and the latter London’s most impersonal venue, but the area is the only place giant sufficient to hold them, in all senses.
-Outdoors, a big queue snakes around crash obstacles, and that’s simply to purchase hoodies; inside, each seat is occupied, and the stage itself teems with musicians, special friends and, onscreen, the gurning cartoon Gorillaz: Murdoc, Noodle, Russel and 2D.
-This is, in every respect, an enormous present.
+Who’d have thought that pop’s longest-serving imaginary band – as youthfully bony as once they have been first drawn by artist Jamie Hewlett in 1998 – would make just a little real-life historical past by being the first act to play the reopened O2 Area?
+Gorillaz and the O2 aren’t natural bedfellows, the former being ramshackle punk/dub/hip-hop futurists and the latter London’s most impersonal venue, but the area is the only place giant sufficient to hold them, in all senses.
+Outdoors, a big queue snakes round crash obstacles, and that’s just to buy hoodies; inside, every seat is occupied, and the stage itself teems with musicians, special friends and, onscreen, the gurning cartoon Gorillaz: Murdoc, Noodle, Russel and 2D.
+That is, in each respect, an enormous present.

 Continue reading...